 Many pet parents of epileptic dogs have learned through trial and error that augmenting CBD-rich oil by adding some THC or better yet, THCA (the unheated, non-psychoactive form of THC that’s present in raw cannabis flowers and leaves) helps with long-term seizure control.
 As with all cannabis substrates, proper dosage is important.

-CBD: A Potential Natural Relief For Canine Seizures
+Is CBD A Potential Natural Relief For Canine Seizures?

 Is CBD a Cure For Canine Epilepsy